MindMimicLabs/building-blocks/docs/cleanup-whitespace-in-corpus.md

 >
 > 1. White-space normalization
 >
-> The above augmentation resulted as exemplified in (figure xxx).
+> The above transformation resuls are exemplified in (figure xxx).